Credit: Brandon Barré

 Credit: Liam Brown

-Alba LA offers a sophisticated yet approachable take on Italian dining in the heart of West Hollywood.
-The menu highlights regional specialties and seasonal California produce.
-Hand-rolled pastas include pappardelle with wild mushrooms and saffron risotto with scallops.
-Mains feature whole branzino and slow-braised osso buco.
-Each dish arrives beautifully presented, balancing flavor and texture with artistry.
-The airy dining room features warm wood accents, soft lighting, and minimalist artwork.
-The space feels elegant but never pretentious.
-Guests can sip a glass of Barolo or explore the curated wine list of Italian and California producers.
-Alba LA works for date nights, celebratory dinners, or a simple pasta indulgence under West Hollywood’s dreamy evening glow.
+Italian sophistication meets California ease at Alba LA, and every plate feels like a love letter to flavor.
+The menu leans into regional specialties and seasonal California produce, with hand-rolled pastas like pappardelle with wild mushrooms, saffron risotto with scallops and mains such as whole branzino or slow-braised osso buco.
+Each plate arrives artfully presented, showcasing a balance of flavor and texture.
+The airy dining room blends warm wood accents, soft lighting and minimalist artwork, creating a space that feels elegant without pretension.
+Guests can linger over a glass of Barolo or explore the curated wine list that highlights both Italian and California producers.
+Alba LA is equally suited for date nights, celebratory dinners or simply indulging in a beautifully crafted plate of pasta.

 Location: West Hollywood